 Why You Need a Kit

 While you’re unlikely to be stranded for too long on the side of a major highway, this may not be the case in the wilderness on your way to the family cabin.
 You can never be too prepared when it comes to Minnesota temperatures.
 Temperatures frequently drop to single digits and below zero.
+In fact, there are a number of natural disasters Minnesota is at risk for.
 Don’t get caught without adequate food, water, and tools.
 Your kit, at a minimum, should last you 72 hours.

 This is not an exhaustive list.
 If you have medications or special dietary needs, plan accordingly.
 Below is what we feel everyone should have in their emergency car kit.

 The following items are specifically for the car if you find that your car has broken down during a bad storm or blizzard.

 - a shovel

 - booster cables

 - road salt, sand, or kitty litter (for traction)

 Every kit needs enough food and water.
 It is recommended that for each person in the vehicle there be at least 1 gallon of water, per person, per day.
 Since this is a 72 hour kit, plan accordingly.
 Below is a list of food items you should have in your kit.